 Blue Ridge Church has been a proud supporter of Blair’s Foster Socks by collecting and helping to distribute brightly colored socks since Blair’s tragic death on July 4, 2011.
 Blair’s Foster Socks brings comfort and hope to children in distressed situations through a simple but effective means: clean, fun socks and scholarships.
 Read more . . .

-An organization of men, including both current and former members and staff that meet at 7:00am the first Saturday of the month at a local restaurant (Ginger’s 11555 E 63rd St.) for a brief meeting and fellowship.
+An organization of men, including both current and former members and staff that meet at 7:00am the first Saturday of the month at a local restaurant for a brief meeting and fellowship.
 Everyone is welcome!
-The Men of Blue Ridge provide scholarships to Graduating High School Seniors, subject to the rules set up by MoBR.
-The MoBR support causes promoted by Blue Ridge.
+The Men of The Ridge provide scholarships to Graduating High School Seniors and support causes promoted by The Ridge.

-Blue Ridge Church is proud to have sponsored Boy Scout Troop 269 since 1953.
+The Ridge is proud to have sponsored Boy Scout Troop 269 since 1953.
+They meet on Monday nights at 7:00 pm.
 The troop and pack have been active every year with many boys learning and practicing the ways of the scout.
 Camping, fishing, canoeing and bicycling trips, service projects, ceremonies and good turns are just some of the activities that keep this troop busy as well as a summer camp session at H. Roe Bartle Scout Camp in Osceola, Missouri.
-Read more here.

-Troop 4027 meets on the 2nd, 3rd and 4th Monday at 6:30pm.
+Troop 4027 meets on Monday at 6:30 pm.
 Girl Scout week is celebrated in March, starting with Girl Scout Sunday and finishing on Girl Scout Sabbath.
 Girl Scout Troop 4027 has held fundraisers, that were opened up to the church as well as the community.
-They’ve also hosted a talent show to collect socks for Blair’s Foster Socks.
-Blair was a member of Blue Ridge Church (Blair’s Foster Socks) have also served at R.E.A.P, served at ReStart and have assisted the ladies of UMW.
+They’ve also hosted a talent show to collect socks for Blair’s Foster Socks, have served at R.E.A.P, served at ReStart and have assisted the ladies of UMW.